GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Aoseigh.md

 ### Special Features

 **Many Years of Experience**: You gain proficiency in a skill of your choice.
-Choose a spell with aminimum tier of 1 or 2, you learn the selected spell.
+Choose a spell with a minimum tier of 1 or 2, you learn the selected spell.

 **Innate Magica**: When performing a wyrding and not benefitting from an attribute bonus to your spell check, you may grant yourself advantage on that spell check.
 You must complete a full rest before doing so again.
 You gain a +1 to all spell checks.